 - Corn-cob jelly, a tradition in many corn-growing parts of the nation, goes well with homemade corn bread.
-Use this tested recipe (although you can use cobs from sweet corn).
+Use this tested recipe.
 It’s sweet as candy, though, so go easy on the serving size.

 Finally, here are a few uses (and not-so-good uses) for ordinary corn meal

 - Dry and preserve fresh flowers.
 Mix equal parts corn meal and borax in an uncovered shoebox or other container.
 Bury the flowers in the mixture for three weeks or until the flowers dry.

 - To remove odors and freshen carpets, sprinkle a 2:1 mixture of cornmeal and borax over the carpet, let stand for an hour or more, then vacuum.

 - Entertain young children with a cookie sheet, pizza pan, or larger surface scattered with cornmeal.
 They enjoy tracing swirls and shapes with their fingers, and pushing small trucks, animals, or action figures around in the cornmeal “desert.”